The Aller Stove

 A new generation of improved cookstoves is emerging that promises to deliver not only better performance, but also health, environmental, and economic benefits.
 These cookstoves incorporate improved combustion technologies that result in more complete burning of fuel, thus reducing harmful emissions.
 In addition, many of these stoves are designed to be more efficient, meaning they use less fuel to achieve the same cooking results.

 The benefits of improved cookstove technology are already being seen in countries around the world.
 In India, for example, the government’s National Biomass Cookstove Initiative is working to promote the use of improved cookstoves in households.
-The initiative is estimated to have the potential to save nearly 2 million tonnes of fuelwood per year, while also reducing carbon dioxide emissions by 1.5 million tonnes.
+The initiative is estimated to have the potential to save nearly 2 million tons of fuelwood per year, while also reducing carbon dioxide emissions by 1.5 million tons.

 In addition to the environmental benefits, improved cookstoves can also have a positive impact on health.
 Studies have shown that exposure to smoke from traditional cookstoves is a major health hazard, particularly for women and children who spend the most time near the stove.
 The use of improved cookstoves can help to reduce this exposure and the associated health risks.